ngs-docs/2018-cicese-metatranscriptomics/docs/plass-paladin.md

 ### Set up the workspace

-We'll be using `Paladin` to map back to the plass assembly
+We'll be using `Paladin` to map back to the plass assembly.
+`Paladin` solves the problem of mapping *nucleotide* sequences back to *amino acid* sequences.

 Let's make a directory to work in
 ```